 Don’t forget that people buy from people they know, like and trust.

-What better way to get people to know you, then like and trust you enough to buy your products and services?
+What better way to get people to know you, then like and trust you enough to buy your services?

 9. The flashier my ads the more sales I will get